 If the issuer or the holders of notes, as appropriate, fail to make such reimbursement or indemnification, the indenture trustee may reimburse itself from any money in its possession under the provisions of the indenture.
-In addition, the issuer will indemnify the indenture trustee against any and all liability or expense (including reasonable attorneys' fees and expenses) incurred by the indenture trustee in connection with the administration of the indenture and the performance of its duties thereunder.
+In addition, the issuer will indemnify the indenture trustee against any and all liability or expense (including reasonable attorneys' fees and expenses) incurred by the indenture trustee in connection with the administration of the indenture and the performance of its duties thereunder or under the related transaction documents.
 However, the issuer is not required to reimburse any expense or indemnify against any liability or expense incurred by the indenture trustee through the indenture trustee's own negligence or willful misconduct.